sons-of-sarlacc/macros/doctor-buff-by-tell.md

 Built on the shoulders of wookies.
 This macro will doctor buff on tell.
 Needs improvement for eating bivoli and havla.

 ## Copy & Paste
 Star Wars Galaxies allows you to bind copy and paste in `Options > Controls > Keymap > chat (tab)` you can bind keys to `Chat Edit Copy, Chat Edit Cut, Chat Edit Paste`.
-If you bind a key for `Chat Edit Paste` you can copy the alias's and macro's below and use your keybind to paste them into the Star Wars Galaxies client.
+If you bind a key for `Chat Edit Paste` you can copy the alias's and macro's below and use your keybind to paste them into the Star Wars Galaxies client (both the in-game macro editor, and the chat window).

 ## Alias
 Run each of the alias lines in your chat window.
 You only need to run the alias's once per session.
 Replace `<name>` with your character's name.